-The app was devised and developed by a team of researchers at the University of Cambridge which includes doctors, computer scientists and physicists.
-The app will be used to collect the sounds of voice, breathing and cough from the participants and then develop algorithms to inform the diagnosis of COVID-19.
+The app was devised and developed by a team of researchers at the University of Cambridge which includes clinicians, computer scientists and physicists.
+The app will be used to collect the sounds of voice, breathing and cough from the participants, in order to develop algorithms to inform the diagnosis of COVID-19.

 What are the aims of the research?

 To collect data to inform the diagnosis and disease stage of COVID-19 by developing algorithms, based primarily on sounds of voice, breathing and coughing.